priism-center/thinkCausal_dev/thinkCausal/inst/app/www/learn/estimands2/markdowns/section11.md

 ### Infinite Possible Counterfactuals

-We can imagine an infinite number of possible coutnerfactuals.
+We could imagine an infinite number of possible counterfactuals.

-Lets imagine some of the possibilities!
+Let's consider some of the possibilities!